 Mary Robinson was also involved in theatre, as an actress.
 Her writings again clearly reflect the tone of the times.
 Among them are The Widow (1794), which is sub-titled 'A Picture of Modern Times', and Walsingham: the Pupil of Nature (1797).

 Jane Austen

-Three or four families in a Country Village is the very thing to work on of the most notable writers of the thirty or so years before Austen were women - Clara Reeve, Elizabeth Inchbald, and Frances Burney in particular.
+Three or four families in a Country Village is the very thing to work on

 (Jane Austen, Letters)